quasarbright/MachineLearning/uncrop/README.md

 ---
 Here is the model's performance on 10 random test images the model has never seen:
 ![validation examples](https://raw.githubusercontent.com/quasarbright/MachineLearning/master/uncrop/figures/25x25%20uncrop%20tanh%20mse%20guesses.png)
 The top row is the uncropped, ground truth, 32x32 CIFAR-10 test images.
 The middle row is the cropped, 25x25 images which were the inputs to the model.
 The bottom row is the model's reconstruction of the original image
+* [here](https://github.com/abhinavs95/photo-uncrop) is a more sophisticated project on the same task done by two Columbia University students